garylirocks/quickrefs/terraform.markdown

   - Helps terraform map you plan to your running resources
   - Can holds value that's not in Azure, such as a generated random number
   - Do NOT put it in version control
+  - In production, the state file should be kept secure and encrypted

 ## Commands